palantir/witchcraft-go-server/README.md

 ### SIGQUIT handling
-`witchcraft-server` sets up a SIGQUIT handler such that, if the program is terminated using a SIGQUIT signal (`kill -3`), a goroutine dump is written to STDOUT and a `diagnostic.1` thread dump entry is logged.
-The `io.Writer` to which the goroutine dump is written on SIGQUIT can be configured using `server.WithSigQuitHandlerWriter`.
+`witchcraft-server` sets up a SIGQUIT handler such that, if the program is terminated using a SIGQUIT signal (`kill -3`), a goroutine dump is written as a `diagnostic.1` log.
 This behavior can be disabled using `server.WithDisableSigQuitHandler`.
+If `server.WithSigQuitHandlerWriter` is used, the stacks will be written in their unparsed form to the provided writer.

 Example server initialization
 -----------------------------